docker/docs/content/desktop/use-desktop/container.md

 ### Integrated terminal

-From the **Terminal** tab, lets you use the integrated terminal, on a running container, directly within Docker Desktop.
+From the **Exec** tab, lets you use the integrated terminal, on a running container, directly within Docker Desktop.
 You are able to quickly run commands within your container so you can understand its current state or debug when something goes wrong.

 Using the integrated terminal is the same as running `docker exec -it <container-id> /bin/sh`, or `docker exec -it <container-id> cmd.exe` if you are using Windows containers, in your external terminal.
 It also: